mpaviotti/mpaviotti.github.io/_posts/2025-12-19-Lax-Monoidal-Functors.markdown

    $$
    ([\mathcal{C}, \mathcal{D}], \otimes_\text{Day}, y(I_{\mathcal{C}}))
    $$
-3. It is a homomorphism of lax algebras for the free monoid 2-monad
+3. It is a homomorphism of pseudo algebras for the free monoid 2-monad
 4. It is a $$\mathbb{N}$$-indexed family of (co)distributive laws for a functor $$F : \mathcal{C} \to \mathcal{C}$$

    $$